ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 The function `read_line` reads characters on standard input and returns them as a string when end-of-line (EOL) is reached.
 The function `print_endline` prints a string on standard output, followed by an EOL.

 The function `read_line` doesn't need any data to proceed, and the function `print_endline` doesn't have any meaningful data to return.
 Indicating this absence of data is the role of the `unit` type, which appears in their signature.
-The type `unit` has as single value, written `()` and pronounced “unit”.
+The type `unit` has a single value, written `()` and pronounced “unit”.
 It is used as a placeholder when no data is passed or returned, but some token still has to be passed to start processing or indicate processing has terminated.

 Input-output is an example of something taking place when executing a function but which does not appear in the function type.
 This is called a _side-effect_ and does not stop at I/O. The `unit` type is often used to indicate the presence of side-effects, although it's not always the case.

 ### Recursive Functions

 A recursive function calls itself in its own body.
 Such functions must be declared using `let rec … = …` instead of just `let`.
-Recursion is not the only mean to perform iterative computation on OCaml.
+Recursion is not the only means to perform iterative computation on OCaml.
 Loops such as for and while are available, but they are meant to be used when writing imperative OCaml, in conjunction with mutable data.
 Otherwise, recursive functions should be preferred.

 Here is an example of a function which creates a list of consecutive integers between two bounds.
 ```ocaml